XAP-Software/XAP-Software.github.io/_posts/2022-06-01-nextjs_changing_link_color.md

 Using the property `onMouseEnter` we call a hover handler.
 This handler changes `isHover` state and the link gets a new color. `onMouseLeave` we call a hover handler one more time.
 That's why link changes color back.
 As you saw using inline styles we can change the link color.

-It would be nice if we could make our code a bit more concise.
+That would be nice if you could make your code a little bit more expressive.